ackmanlab/pySEAS/README.md

     pip install -r requirements.txt

-Right now the dependencies are the latest versions of all packages.
-I'm planning on lowering some requirements once they're tested.
+Right now the dependencies are any version of the required packages.

 ## Tkinter